Skip to content

 What Is the Money Used For?

-Shopify's cut per transaction is used for the maintenance and upkeep of your store.
+Shopify's cut per transaction is used for ongoing maintenance, security, and upkeep of your store.
 The initial subscription fee Shopify charges for the plan gives you access to the eCommerce platform and the support team.
-The fees they charge for each transaction allow them to keep improving their software so that your business can continue to grow.
+The fees they charge for each transaction enable them to continually improve their software, introduce new features, and enhance performance, allowing your business to continue growing.

-Shopify doesn't run its own payment gateways — Shopify Payments is actually powered by Stripe.
-This is how you accept credit card payments from customers.
+Shopify doesn't run its own payment gateways.
+Shopify Payments is powered by Stripe, enabling you to accept credit card payments from customers securely and efficiently

 When you sign up for Shopify Payments, you will be charged a small percentage of each sale.
-The fee goes to cover the cost of processing credit card payments.
+The fee helps cover the cost of processing credit card payments.

-If you decide not to use Shopify Payments, you will be charged a higher transaction fee for each sale.
-That's because Shopify will need to use a third-party payment processor, which costs more money.
+If you decide not to use Shopify Payments, you will be charged a higher transaction fee for each sale, as Shopify must use a third-party payment processor, which incurs additional costs.

 How to Keep Costs Low and Maximize Profit

-If you want to maximize profit and keep costs low, you need to be strategic about using Shopify.
+To maximize profit and keep costs low, you must be deliberate and strategic in your use of Shopify.

 Select the Right Plan

 First, choose the right plan for your business.
-The Basic Shopify plan might be all you need if you're just starting.
+The Basic Shopify plan might be all you need if you're just starting out.
 As your business grows, you can upgrade to a more expensive plan.

 However, the lower-tier plans have higher transaction fees than the more expensive plans.
-So, if you're making a lot of sales, it might be worth upgrading to a higher-priced plan.
+So, if you're making a lot of sales, upgrading to a higher-priced plan could offset the higher subscription cost by reducing per-transaction fees.

 Use Shopify Payments

 Second, use Shopify Payments whenever possible.
-It will help you avoid paying transaction fees on each sale.
+It helps you avoid paying extra transaction fees on each sale.

 Price Your Products Right

 When pricing your products, consider the cost of goods sold and the transaction fee.
-You need to make enough profit to cover both of these costs and still have some leftovers.
+You need to make enough profit to cover both of these costs while still leaving room for your desired margin.

 If you price your products too low, you won't profit enough to cover your costs.
-But, on the other hand, you'll miss out on sales if you price them too high.
+If you price them too high, you risk losing sales.
 So, it's essential to find a happy medium.

 Start by determining your desired profit margin.
 How much profit do you want to make on each sale?

 Then, calculate your cost of goods sold.
-This is the cost of the product itself, plus any shipping and handling costs.
+This includes the cost of the product itself, plus any shipping and handling costs.

 Finally, add in the transaction fee.
 This will give you your total cost for each sale.